Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 // getting datetime from the wished timezone... var olsonArray_datetime = olsonTZNPMmodule.getDateTimeForOneTimezone(wishedTimezone);

-// display the 'olsonArray_datetime' associative array which contains all returning timezones as key and they current datetime as values... console.log(olsonArray_datetime);
+// display the 'olsonArray_datetime' associative array which contains all returning timezones as key and their current datetime as values... console.log(olsonArray_datetime);

 // ========================== ... ==========================